-- xii.
+- xiii.
 Tariffs.
 Republican tax writers have observed that the scoring on the reconciliation bill will not acknowledge offsets from tariffs resulting from executive action because those measures are not part of the reconciliation process.
 See Stanton, GOP Leaders Point to Impact of TCJA Expirations on Manufacturing, 186 TAX NOTES FEDERAL 593 (Jan.
 20, 2025).
 Republicans may make an argument that their plans for deregulation, tariffs, and economy-growing tax provisions mean the bill will pay for itself despite any CBO score (but deregulation and tariffs will not be a part of the reconciliation act).
 See Doug Sword, House Leans Toward Two Bills With Tax Second, Budget Chair Says, 185 TAX NOTES FEDERAL 2445 (Dec.
 23, 2024). - (d) Cumbersome Process.
 The negotiation and implementation of a reconciliation act is a cumbersome time-consuming process.
 "You have to involve the [Congressional Budget Office], you have to involve the budget committees, you have to involve the [Joint Committee on Taxation] . . . they are the arbiters, and I think that's a process."
 Stanton & Rifaat, Reconciliation Discord Portends Slow Movement for Tax Extensions, 186 TAX NOTES FEDERAL 379 (Jan.
-13, 2025) (statement by Jorge Castro of Miller & Chevalier, Chtd.). - (10) One or Two Reconciliation Acts in 2025?
+13, 2025) (statement by Jorge Castro of Miller & Chevalier, Chtd.). - (11) One or Two Reconciliation Acts in 2025?
 One reconciliation act is allowed in each fiscal year (though two reconciliation bills have never been passed in a single calendar year).
 In 2017, a FY 2017 budget resolution was introduced on January 3, 2017, to repeal various mandates, taxes and penalties associated with the Affordable Care Act (Obamacare), with the hope of enacting legislation in April or May 2017.
 Negotiations stalled, and that attempt failed.
 The plan was then to introduce a separate FY 2018 budget resolution sometime in May or June 2017, with the goal of completing the reconciliation act by August 2017, that would deal with tax reform.
 Similarly, no reconciliation bill was introduced for FY 2025, so in 2025, two reconciliation acts would be possible (one for FY 2025 and one for FY 2026).

-Republican leadership in the Senate and House have differed over whether to plan to pursue one or two reconciliation acts in 2025.
-The House Republican leadership prefers a single bill with border security, defense, and tax measures all together, thinking that packaging different priorities together will make it harder for Republican dissenters to defect.
+Republican leadership in the Senate and House initially differed over whether to plan to pursue one or two reconciliation acts in 2025.
+The House Republican leadership preferred a single bill with border security, defense, and tax measures all together, thinking that packaging different priorities together will make it harder for Republican dissenters to defect, while the Senate wanted an initial act to deal with defense and border security and a second act to deal with taxes.
+The Senate relented and a single bill approach is being used for the FY 2025 reconciliation act.
+Interestingly, if the Republicans do not accomplish everything they want in the FY 2025 act, a second reconciliation act would be possible after October 1, 2025 for FY 2026.